Distance: 27.5 miles

 Turn R onto clearly marked Piuma Rd. and climb at 6-8% without interruption for 5.5 miles to an obvious saddle—you’ll see the radio tower marking the summit as you approach.
 This is pristine climbing through lovely, wild country and along a ridge spine with great views of the Santa Monica mountains to the west and north and the coastline and ocean to the south.
 I saw 2 or 3 cars.
 The road contour is so delicious, the first time I rode it I abandoned my ride plan and turned around at the summit to enjoy the descent.
 Which I give you permission to do.

 But Tuna Canyon awaits, and it’s better.
 Descend a mile past the saddle and go L on Schueren Rd., go R onto Saddle Peak Rd, and follow it to Tuna Canyon.
 Go R on TCR and enter paradise.
 The houses disappear, you’re absolutely alone, and you have a bucket-list, glassy, graceful, steep slalom descent through a pristine coastal canyon.
 And it’s a one-way road, down only, so you have the whole road to yourself—no chance of on-coming traffic (except for the occasional scofflaw cyclist).
 Pure bliss.

 Shortening the route: You can ride up Las Flores Canyon Rd, which is very steep.
-You can ignore the One Way signs on Tuna Canyon and ride it as an out-and-back—I’m told cyclists do (it’s 8.3% average, with moments of 14%).
+You can ignore the One Way signs on Tuna Canyon and ride it as an out-and-back—Jeff below encourages this (it’s 8.3% average, with moments of 14%).
+But, as Charles points out after Jeff, to do so seriously imperils descending riders, who have every reason to expect an empty road, and I encourage you not to do this.
 Or you can ride up Topanga Canyon Rd. (boring, busy, but not dangerous or difficult) and back down Tuna.

 You can youtube videos of Tuna Canyon descents if you want a preview.